Short Bowel Syndrome in Adults

 What is short bowel syndrome?

-What causes short bowel syndrome in adults?
+What causes short bowel syndrome?

 - Crohn’s disease